You get a single team handling cybersecurity, IT, and data integration services like EDI, filling the gaps in your team.

 If you’re trying to figure out EDI, you’re not alone.

-Becoming EDI capable (or improving your existing EDI practice) is a great way to open up new market opportunities and become more efficient.
+Becoming EDI capable (or improving your EDI process) is a great way to open up new market opportunities and become more efficient.

-EDI stands for Electronic Data Interchange.
-It refers to the exchange of business documents in standardized, machine-readable formats between the internal systems of different businesses.
-It replaces paper-based processes for sending documents and may reduce or eliminate the amount of human data entry required to process such documents.
+EDI (electronic data interchange) refers to the exchange of business documents in standardized, machine-readable formats between the internal systems of different businesses.
+EDI replaces paper-based processes for sending documents and may reduce or eliminate the amount of human data entry required to process such documents.

 EDI has been around since the 1970s, largely predating the modern internet.
 While it might sound like an outdated technology, EDI is still the primary way businesses exchange documents in numerous industries.
 In fact, the total market for EDI solutions is expected to grow from $30.9 billion to $66.8 billion between 2020 and 2030.
 If you need EDI… you’re in good company!